- Email me

 Blogging break: I’m taking a short break from my dashboard this week – to work on a few projects and get the files finalised for my upcoming audio book of My Memories of a Future Life.
 The next post here will be an Undercover Soundtrack, but after that it will be writing and publishing as usual!
 In the meantime, here’s Carol’s post…

-authors, cancer, Carol Cooper, characters, Compay Segundo, contemporary fiction, Desert Island Discs, drama, El Cuarto de Tula, entertainment, fiction, Fix and Finish With Confidence, Hillel Slovak, Jacaranda, John Williams, John Williams and BBC Proms, media doctor, medical arts, medical doctors, Miloš Karadaglić, music, music for writers, music for writing, music writers, My Memories of a Future Life, Nail Your Novel, Nusrat Fateh Ali Khan, One Night at the Jacaranda, Pills and Pillow Talk, playlist for writers, qawwali, raunchy romance, Red Hot Chili Peppers, romance, Roz Morris, the Beatles, The Undercover Soundtrack, undercover soundtrack, Undercover Soundtracks, Viagra, Women Writers, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music
+authors, cancer, Carol Cooper, characters, Compay Segundo, contemporary fiction, Desert Island Discs, El Cuarto de Tula, fiction, Hillel Slovak, Jacaranda, John Williams, John Williams and BBC Proms, media doctor, medical arts, medical doctors, Miloš Karadaglić, music, music for writers, music for writing, music writers, My Memories of a Future Life, Nail Your Novel, Nusrat Fateh Ali Khan, One Night at the Jacaranda, Pills and Pillow Talk, playlist for writers, qawwali, raunchy romance, Red Hot Chili Peppers, romance, Roz Morris, the Beatles, The Undercover Soundtrack, undercover soundtrack, Undercover Soundtracks, Viagra, Women Writers, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 Categories and keywords on online retailers: choose them wisely and the algorithms will target your ideal readers – especially on Kindle.
 You can make a whole science out of it, but this piece on KDP explains the basics in good, plain English.

 Essentially, you pick two categories, and then get yourself in several more specialised lists by including set keywords.